 When water is left t running in or near a home it can cause water damage.
 Be sure to double check that you turn off your sinks, shower, sprinklers, and garden hoses after using them.
 Supervise young children in the tub, and don’t allow them to draw their own bathwater.
 It’s easy to think that you won’t forget to turn off your water, but it’s also easy to get distracted while watering the lawn, drawing a bath, or filling a sink to wash dishes, so take care.

 Occasionally natural events, such as big rainstorms, cause flooding in homes.
 While you can’t prevent weather events, you can usually predict them and you can help protect your home.
 If you live in an area prone to floods, you should take the proper precautions and have a detailed flood plan.
 However, if you live in an area that doesn’t often flood and is expecting a big storm that could cause temporary flooding, setting up sandbags around windows and other entrances can help reduce or prevent water damage to your home.
 Be sure to assess your home, especially the basement for flooding during a storm so you can treat the problem quickly.

 Unfortunately, not all water damage can be prevented, even with your best efforts.
 If you encounter water damage in your home, the Southside Chem-Dry water damage repair experts are happy to assist you.
 We can identify the source of the issue, remove the water, and aid in clean-up.
-Our ultimate goal is to help you have a happy, healthy home, and you can’t do that in a damp, moldy house!
+Our ultimate goal is to help you have a happy, healthy home!